shbhmsdhkr/404NotAThought/README.md

-# 📰 Blog Application
+# 📰 404NotAThought

 ## 💬 Description

-A full-stack Blog Web Application that handles creation, modification, and management of blog posts with structured and chronological sorting
+A full-stack blog web application that handles creation, modification, and management of blog posts with structured and reverse chronological sorting

 ## 🚀 Features